songproducer/nefarious-capsicum/_posts/en/2016-07-06-The-Dash-Guy-who-cried-troll.md

 >He wants the trolling between the communities to stop.
 He made a message of goodwill towards both projects and a desire for peace.
 How did you actually miss that?
 ...
 Now personally I didn't expect much from the "Monerbros", but the way the thread developed is exactly proving his point.
 Let him return the money, I don't really care, but it will change nothing in their behaviour.

+It's worth noting that several other similar 'Dash defector' posts appeared shortly after on r/Monero most likely posted by The Dash Guy using alternate accounts.
+It's possible that these supportive posts of The Dash Guy's actions are actually The Dash Guy himself.

 ### Mentally ill, scammer or immature kid?